 If you have more advanced claw toes and they are fixed in position:

-- A special pad can redistribute your weight and relieve pressure from the ball of your foot.
+- A special pad can redistribute your weight and deflect pressure from the ball of the foot.

-- Try special “extra depth” shoes that have an extra roomy toe box.
+- Try “extra depth” shoes that have an extra roomy toe box.

 - Orthotic management.